UASoftwaree/DiscordEmailSender/README.md

 # DiscordEmailSender

-## I made this discord bot just for fun and do not intent on using it for malicious purposes.
+#### I made this discord bot just for fun and do not intent on using it for malicious purposes.

-## If you find this great then give it a try.
+#### If you find this great then give it a try in your own environment